Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 # Reading TN codes
 The link to TN codes: https://github.com/google-research/ravens
 ## one important thing to mention
-The instruction to install miniconda from the link above doesnt work.
+The instruction to install miniconda from the link above (Step 1) doesnt work.
 I didnt find the reason.
 But i did find another way to install miniconda.
 *#Setup Ubuntu*
 sudo apt update --yes
 sudo apt upgrade --yes